Top

 29th August 2024

 In the autumn of 2022, Liz Truss took Britain on a journey into economic la-la land and comprehensively tanked the economy.
 The result?
-Mortgage and rents misery was piled on top of surging inflation, public debt at an eye-watering £2.7 trillion and falling living standards.
-As economic journalist Paul Wallace argues in this incisive, expert and accessible book, this was the low point of a once supercharged economy stuck in first gear since the financial crash of 2008.
+Higher mortgages and rents, soaring inflation, debt at an eye-watering £2.7 trillion, and a sluggish economy rapidly falling behind our (ex-)European partners.
+As economic journalist Paul Wallace argues in this incisive, expert and accessible book, this was the low point of a once supercharged economy that, over the past 15 years, has failed to recover from the financial crash of 2008.

-Written over ten chapters tackling the most important issues (Brexit, debt, the City, immigration, manufacturing, levelling up, public services), Wallace asks in clear, jargon-free prose what the problems are, and what we can do to solve them.
+Written across ten chapters tackling the most important issues – Brexit, debt, the City, immigration, manufacturing, levelling up and public services – Wallace asks, in clear, jargon-free prose, what the problems are and what we can do to solve them.
 He offers a ten-point plan to get our economy back on track, building on its most resilient aspects.
-It is vital reading for an incoming chancellor who wants a blueprint for recovery.

 Reviews